 - Frustrated by previous bad experiences with healthcare technology

-- Using clear, non-medical language whenever possible
+- Use clear, non-medical language whenever possible

 B2B vs B2C Healthcare Apps: Know the Difference